Battlefield 6: Plot

-In the aftermath, Fernandez announces the creation of a NATO global response force while declaring war against Pax Armata.
+In the aftermath, Fernandez announces the creation of a NATO global response force, and declares war against Pax Armata.
 In July, Al-Khatib leads an Egyptian tank column to break through Pax's lines on the outskirts of Cairo.
-In September, with the addition of CIA operative Lucas Hemlock (Nikolai Nikolaeff), Dagger is deployed to Tajikistan to neutralize Pax's air defenses near their home base, before joining NATO on the main assault, where they destroy hypersonic missiles containing the explosive and extremely destructive nano-compound NXC.
+In September, with the addition of CIA Special Activities Center operative Lucas Hemlock (Nikolai Nikolaeff), Dagger is deployed to Tajikistan to neutralize Pax's air defenses near their home base, before joining NATO on the main assault, where they destroy hypersonic missiles containing the explosive and extremely destructive nano-compound NXC.
 Dagger apprehends Kincaid, who reveals that Pax Armata was secretly created and backed by the CIA, while also claiming that he was Mills' asset inside Pax, implicating her role in Pax's rise.
 Kincaid attempts to pull a knife, but is shot dead in self-defense by Hemlock.
 Mills cuts contact with Dagger and calls in an airstrike to cover up loose ends, though the squad manages to escape.

-Three days later, Dagger infiltrates Mills' home in McLean, Virginia, where they interrogate her and begin to put together the pieces surrounding their missions: Pax Armata attacked NATO in Georgia because they were after "Project Veles", technology which could black out satellite imagery and which was housed in the installations Murphy destroyed; the operation in Gibraltar was their second, successful attempt at acquiring it, allowing them to operate unseen in critical operations like in Cairo, Brooklyn, and Tajikistan; and Selim was selling to both sides by providing Pax with the intel they needed to conduct their Brooklyn assault.
+Three days later, Dagger infiltrates and raids Mills' home in McLean, Virginia, while interrogating her, they then begin to put together the pieces surrounding their missions: Pax Armata attacked NATO in Georgia because they were after "Project Veles", an advanced stealth technology that could black out satellite imagery, which was housed in the installations Murphy destroyed; the operation in Gibraltar was their second, successful attempt at acquiring it, allowing them to operate unseen in critical operations like in Cairo, Brooklyn, and Tajikistan; and Selim was selling to both sides by providing Pax with the intel they needed to conduct their Brooklyn assault.
 Together, Mills and Selim supplied Pax with the NXC and the intel on Veles.
 Under duress, Mills reveals that Pax Armata was intended by the CIA to consolidate all anti-American movements under one banner and serve as a common enemy for the United States, with the intention of eventually having one of Mills' assets take over the organization, and that Kincaid was indeed one of Mills' moles.
-However, the PMC ultimately grew too large for the CIA to control.
+However, the PMC ultimately grew too large for the CIA to control, and Kincaid went rogue.
 After Dagger eliminates a Pax Armata team sent to extract Mills, Murphy, under orders from Dagger's new anonymous handler, executes her.